Respiratory Physiology of Escalating Doses of Nalbuphine Extended-Release Tablets in Patients with IPF

 • Clinical history of aspiration pneumonitis.

-• Cardiac Safety: Mean QTcF value of 3 screening Electrocardiograms (ECG) calculated as a) ≥ 470ms if QRS 100 beats per minute (bpm), as determined by vital signs pulse over 30-60 seconds:
+• Cardiac Safety: Mean QTcF value of 3 screening electrocardiograms (ECG) calculated as

 • History of major psychiatric disorder, which in the opinion of the Investigator, could interfere with the assessment of respiratory function and/or safety events during the study or with the ability of the subject to cooperate with study requirements.

 • History of substance abuse, including excessive alcohol consumption, that in the opinion of the investigator, may interfere with the conduct of the study.
-Alcohol consumption is prohibited from 2 days prior to admission for the baseline visit, until discharge after the treatment period.
+Alcohol and/or marijuana consumption is prohibited from 2 days prior to admission for the baseline visit, until discharge from the CRU upon completion of the off-treatment monitoring.

-• Significant medical condition or other factors that may interfere with the subject’s ability to successfully complete the study.
+• Significant medical condition or other factors as assessed by the Investigator that may interfere with the subject’s ability to successfully complete the study.

 • Known intolerance (gastrointestinal, central nervous system symptoms), hypersensitivity, drug allergy following the use of an opioid drug.

-• Concurrent enrollment in an ongoing clinical trial or anticipated enrollment in a concurrent clinical trial.
+• Concurrent or anticipated enrollment in an ongoing interventional clinical trial.
 Observational or long-term safety follow-up studies (e.g., in a vaccine study) may be allowed upon medical monitor approval.

 Medication-related Exclusions:

-• Use of opiates (including opiate containing cough suppressants) is prohibited within 14 days prior to the baseline visit.
-Includes opiate-containing anti-cough agents, and naltrexone.
+• Use of opiates (including opiate-containing cough suppressants) is prohibited within 14 days prior to the baseline visit.
+This includes opiate-containing anti-cough agents, and naltrexone.
 Subjects are prohibited from using opioids for the duration of the study.

-• Use of benzodiazepines are prohibited within 14 days prior to the baseline visit and for the duration of the study.
+• Use of barbiturates or benzodiazepines are prohibited within 14 days prior to the baseline visit and for the duration of the study.

 • Monoamine oxidase inhibitors (MAOIs) including methylene blue (methylthioninium chloride) and the antibiotic linezolid are prohibited within 14 days prior to the baseline visit and for the duration of the study.